Mudiad Amddiffyn Cymru: History

+MAC 1

 Tryweryn

 The first iteration of MAC was established in 1962 at Owain Williams' café in Pwllheli, Gwynedd.
 After two years of working as a cattle rancher in Canada, Williams returned to his family farm near Nefyn on the Llŷn Peninsula in 1959.
 On his return, he had become radicalised by Plaid Cymru's failure to prevent the flooding of Tryweryn, which was being planned by Liverpool Corporation with the intention of constructing a reservoir supplying water to the city.
 Williams' father helped him to purchase a mortgage on the Espresso Bar and Grill in Pwllheli, which quickly became a meeting spot for Welsh nationalists.
 It was from the café that Williams would first recruit Robert Williams, from Criccieth, and Edwin Pritchard, from Nefyn.
-On the 15th of October, 1962, the three young men raided the Cae'r Nant granite quarry in Llithfaen to steal explosives from the site.
+On 15 October 1962, the three young men raided a granite quarry near Llithfaen to steal explosives from the site.
 However, the trio discovered upon their return to the café that they had only succeeded in acquiring hundreds of detonators, which they promptly hid across the local area.

 Following the raid on the quarry, Williams determined that his two accomplices were not suitable for his plans and would crack under police interrogation.
-He subsequently recruited two new accomplices: John Albert Jones, a former officer in the Royal Air Force Police from Wrexham, and Emyr Llewelyn Jones, a well-connected student at University College Wales.
+He subsequently recruited two new accomplices: John Albert Jones, a former officer in the Royal Air Force Police from Wrexham, and Emyr Llywelyn Jones, a well-connected student at University College Wales.
 Together, the three planned to attack the Tryweryn construction site with explosives.
-Williams and John Albert Jones had initially planned an ambitious strike at ten locations across the site; however, Emyr Llewelyn preferred a more symbolic protest, akin to the Tân yn Llŷn (Fire in Llŷn) at Penyberth in 1936.
-The trio agreed on Emyr Llewelyn's suggestion and began reconnoitring the construction site throughout the harsh winter of January 1963.
-It was decided that they would attempt to destroy the transformer powering the site on the 9th of February, 1963.
+Williams and John Albert Jones initially planned an ambitious strike at ten locations across the site; however, Emyr Llywelyn preferred a more symbolic protest, akin to the protest at Penyberth in 1936.
+The trio agreed on Emyr Llywelyn's suggestion and began reconnoitring the construction site throughout the harsh winter of January 1963.
+It was decided that they would attempt to destroy the transformer powering the site on the evening of 9 February 1963.
 Upon agreeing on their plans, the three men swore the oath of Mudiad Amddiffyn Cymru, which read:I promise to keep the activities of the movement and the names of the members secret; I promise neither to kill nor to injure any man who as part of his duty attempts to prevent me and I will do everything in my power to ensure that no one is injured or killed as a result of any act on my part.
 I promise not to undertake any positive act without consulting the other members of the movement.